 - 1. Proposals for diversification of the rural economy will be supported provided that they comply with the relevant parts of paragraphs 89 and 90 of the NPPF. - 2.
-'Disproportionate additions' to a building will be treated as those that exceed 30% of the volume of the original building. - 3.
+'Disproportionate additions' to a building will be treated as those that, taken cumulatively, exceed 30% of the volume of the original building. - 3.
 The health and well-being benefits of changes of use of open land to outdoor sport and outdoor recreation will constitute 'very special circumstances' which clearly outweigh the 'by definition' harm to the Green Belt, subject to assessment of their effect on the openness of the Green Belt, and on the purposes of including land in the Green Belt. - 4.
 References to 'towns' in paragraph 80 of the NPPF will be treated as applying to settlements within the Main Built up Area of Nottingham and Awsworth, Brinsley, Cossall, Eastwood, Kimberley, Strelley and Trowell in line with Policy 3a of the Aligned Core Strategy.

 - 8.1 With regard to point 2 of the policy, calculations of increases in volume will not include any existing outbuildings.
 The need for removal of permitted development rights will be considered on a case-by-case basis and with regard to particular aspects of the General Permitted Development Order. - 8.2 The government and the Borough Council place considerable importance on promoting healthy communities.
 The NPPF does not indicate that any changes of use of open land are 'not inappropriate' in the Green Belt.
-However, the Council believes that in Broxtowe protection of the Green Belt can be combined with supporting changes of use to outdoor sport and outdoor recreation in order to encourage healthy lifestyles, and this belief is recognised in point 5 of the policy.
+However, the Council believes that in Broxtowe protection of the Green Belt can be combined with supporting changes of use to outdoor sport and outdoor recreation in order to encourage healthy lifestyles, and this belief is recognised in point 3 of the policy.
 In assessing the impact of such proposals on the openness of the Green Belt, attention will be paid to detailed matters including the scale of the proposal and the parking and lighting arrangements.

 8.3 Among the national purposes of Green Belt are preventing neighbouring towns merging into one another and preserving the setting and special character of historic towns.
 In the case of the Nottingham-Derby Green Belt, a fundamental purpose is to prevent the merging of Nottingham and Derby, and in order to achieve this it is essential to prevent the merging of the towns and villages between the two cities, as recognised in Policy 3 of the Aligned Core Strategy.
 In the absence of the local clarification provided by point 4 of the policy, it could be argued that the merging of villages in Broxtowe with neighbouring towns and villages might be acceptable.
 Similarly, several villages in Broxtowe have special historic character which needs to be protected by Green Belt policy.
-This clarification was included in the assessment criteria that was used in the 'Preferred Approach to Site Allocations (Green Belt Review)' consultation of February 2015, following previous consultation and agreement with Ashfield, Gedling and Nottingham City Councils.
+This clarification was included in the assessment criteria that were used in the 'Preferred Approach to Site Allocations (Green Belt Review)' consultation of February 2015, following previous consultation and agreement with Ashfield, Gedling and Nottingham City Councils.

-8.4 The policy is considered likely to have a minor positive effect against the housing and economic structure objectives as it could possibly diversify the mix of housing, and provide a flexible approach for extensions to agricultural and commercial buildings, and especially against the health objective by promoting recreational uses.
-It has an uncertain effect against the heritage and landscape objectives depending upon locations.
+8.4 The policy is considered likely to have a positive effect on the housing and economic structure objectives as it could aid the diversification of the rural economy, as well as providing a flexible approach for extensions to residential and commercial buildings in the Green Belt.
+It also has a positive effect against the health objective as it is likely to promote recreational uses.